sayanalokesh/TravelMemory/MERNProject.md

-# How to Create and Scale a MERN Application on AWS
+# How to Deploy and Scale a MERN Application (Travel Memory Application) on AWS.

 The main objective of this project is to deploy and scale a MERN (MongoDB, Express, React, Node.js) application on AWS.
 Here's a step-by-step guide to help you get started.